programadory/journey-code/README.md

 # TO-DO

 * Implement [Write Journey Page] feature
+  #Use vector or handle directly within files managment?
 * Implement [Read Journey Page] feature
 * Implement [Delete Journey Page] feature

+# BUGS REPORTED
+# it will be nedded set a limit to create newJourneys, limitating 1 by day!

+# EXTRAS!

+* LOG implemeted in Termux.h to help with debug